wp-plugins/subscribe2/readme.txt

 Current Server time displayed for Cron tasks
 Fixed bug so Registered users now identified correctly Upgrade action added to WordPress hook to prevent calls to undefined functions

+Version 2.3.4 by Matthew Robinson
+* QuickTag button now displays a Marker!
+(HUGE thanks to Raven!)
+* Fix for excluded categories in User Menu
+* BCCLIMIT typo corrected in Mail function
+* Call to translation files moved to avoid call to undefined function
+* Options added to send mails for pages and password protected posts
+* Option added to display subscription checkbox in WordPress Register screen
+* Small typo and layout amendments

 Version 2.3.3 by Matthew Robinson